Man posing as Las Vegas hotel owner steals more than $1M in casino con job: police

 Detectives tracked the vehicle involved in the suspected theft, finding its registered owner.
 Police suspect the car belonged to Gutierrez’s aunt with whom he lives.

 Police also surveilled the home, seeing a different car arrive and then leave with Gutierrez and another man in it.
-Police searched the car, finding no money it it.
+No money was found during a search of that vehicle, police said.

 Around the same time, police obtained a search warrant of the home, finding identification belonging to Gutierrez, a “large bag of U.S. currency bundled together with the name Circa written on the bundle,” and other items, they said.

-Police arrested Gutierrez at a gym on Sunday, June 18, they said.
-They later recovered nearly $850,000.
-Police did not know as of the writing of his arrest report last week who was given the outstanding $314,000, they said.
+Gutierrez was arrested at a gym on Sunday, June 18.
+Authorities later recovered nearly $850,000, but police did not know as of the writing of his arrest report last week who was given the outstanding $314,000.
 Another man in the car with Gutierrez before his arrest was not detained.

 Judge Amy Ferreira set Gutierrez’s bail at $25,000 and ordered him to stay away from Circa and the Fremont Street Experience if he posts bond, documents said.

+“Although I love a good PR story, this isn’t one of them,” Derek Stevens, CEO of Circa, said in a statement.
+“Circa Resort & Casino is cooperating with the Las Vegas Metropolitan Police Department in this investigation.
+We greatly appreciate their efforts to date and cannot comment further due to an ongoing investigation.”

 Gutierrez faces a similar charge out of Mesquite Justice Court.
 A judge there set bail at $20,000.
-A booking photo was not immediately available.

-8 News Now was working to get more information about the second charge.
-Representatives from Circa did not immediately respond to a request for comment.
+Additional details about this charge have not yet been released.

 As of Monday, only Gutierrez was charged in connection with the alleged scheme.